-You can use cayenne pepper powder or spray to get rid of the termites.
+You can use cayenne pepper powder or spray to get rid of the termites in plants.
 The capsaicin that is present in cayenne pepper damages the nervous system of termites and kills them.

 You can spray the powder directly on the termites or you can create a spray using a mixture of vegetable oil, water, and pepper powder.
 It’s best to spray this every week to get all the termites in the plant and soil.

-Another option is to use white vinegar mixed with lemon juice to kill the termites.
+Another option is to use white vinegar mixed with lemon juice to kill the termites in plants.
 You need to add one cup of the vinegar with the juice of 2 lemons.